Abuse Definitions

 Abusive Anger: Definition - Expresses condemnation or disapproval, anger and harshness going together, defamation, constant shame and disgrace.
-Abusive anger is when
+Abusive anger is when the abuser uses verbal attacks or behaviors in his anger.

 Abusive Body Language: Definition - The abuser uses body language to ignore, show disapproval, show lack of a response on purpose, give a certain look that is demeaning, smirk, roll the eye (or various other negative facial expressions), and never give any indication of how the abuser feels.
 Abusive body language is used by the abuser when he/she doesn’t say anything at all.
 The partner knows what the abuser is saying by his/her body language.
 It is meant as a form of control.
 Additional examples include: the abuser facing away from the partner while sitting or standing, making the partner walk behind instead of beside, acting as if the abuser doesn’t know the partner when they are in public, etc. Abusive body language lets the partner know his/her behavior is not welcomed without the abuser saying a word.